Ming0818/SpeakerRecognition-14/README.md

 # SpeakerRecognition

 Program recognizes a speaker, basing on earlier processed recordings.
-In order to match a recording with properly speaker, program uses Dynamic Time Warping algorithm and features computed from a spectrum- and time domain.
+In order to match a recording with proper speaker, program uses Dynamic Time Warping algorithm and features computed from a spectrum- and time domain.

 In main menu one is able to choose if recognition will be performed with already existing samples or with new freshly recorded.